-Plants they don’t grow themselves (tropical plants such as orange blossoms, ylang ylang, cinnamon, frankincense, etc. that don’t naturally grow in the UK climate), are sourced Fair-trade pesticide-free, or Fair-Wild certified.
+Plants they don’t grow themselves (tropical plants such as orange blossoms, ylang-ylang, cinnamon, frankincense, etc. that don’t naturally grow in the UK climate), are sourced Fair-trade pesticide-free, or Fair-Wild certified.
 Fair-Wild ensures plants are sustainably wild-harvested, leaving enough plants behind to continue growing.

 NYR has decades-long relationships with their growers: small family farms and women-owned coops around the world.
-This assures the growers a fair wage plus philanthropic NYR donates thousands back to the grower’s villages for clean drinking water, wells, eduction, and healthcare.
+This assures the growers a fair wage plus philanthropic NYR donates thousands back to the grower’s villages for clean drinking water, wells, education, and healthcare.
 A win-win for everyone.
 NYR’s essential oils are manufactured in their award-winning, sustainable Eco-factory in Dorst, UK, with seed to bottle oversight.